 One of the best ways to make sure that you are healthy even as you reach towards your golden years is to start early.
 Whether you still have time to reach the senior category, or whether you already are a senior citizen, these tips can help.

-7 Ways To Stay Fit As You Age
+7 Tips To Keep Fit In Old Age

 Many people feel that by the time they reach the old age, there is no more need to give up on smoking and drinking.
 However, even if there is enough damage done, quitting will immediately start to give you the benefits and improve your overall health.
 Also, it has been found that those who quit at a later age are better at staying away from their addiction than those who quit early.